 Director of the School of Communication, 2014-2016

-Scanlon, P. M. (2018, forthcoming).
-Casting for Recovery of Upstate New York: Rochester volunteers bring fly fishing and hope to local breast cancer survivors, POST Magazine.
+Scanlon, P. M. (2018, summer).
+Finding Freedom: Rochester volunteers bring fly fishing and hope to local breast cancer survivors, POST Magazine.

 Scanlon, P.M.
 (2016, March 18).
 Halting academic incvility (that's the nice word for it) The Chronicle of Higher Education.